holtgrewe/tracdox/trac-sphinx/source/Tutorial/Indices.rst

 How To: Accessing Index Fibres Directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See :ref:`how-to-access-index-fibres-directly` for more information.
+See :ref:`how-to-access-index-fibres` for more information.